 Many high-profile, successful celebrities freely admit to going to therapy, including Brad Pitt, Katy Perry, Demi Lovato, and Selena Gomez (who is an enthusiastic advocate of DBT teen treatment centers).
 Additionally, note that many successful professionals and individuals around the world seek therapy, even if they don’t have a diagnosable mental health or substance abuse disorder!
 These people go to therapy to help them make decisions in their life or to help them solve problems.
 Tell your teen that therapy, and mental health treatment centers, are not just for teens with intense psychological issues.
 They’re for all teens who want to improve their mental health and life.

 Many teens will say therapy is a waste of money, especially when they know how much it costs.
 “If my therapist really cared about me, they wouldn’t be so nitpicky about the time,” is also a common complaint.
 However, try explaining to your teen that just like a physician gets paid for helping someone get physically better, a mental health professional also gets paid for helping teens recover from their mental health, behavioral, or addiction issues.
-And that there are certain professional boundaries that must be put into place (such as the time limit) to secure the therapeutic relationship.
+And that there are certain professional boundaries that must be put into place to secure the therapeutic relationship.
 Also, explain to your teen that most therapists wouldn’t go into this profession if they didn’t genuinely care about their patients and/or want to make a difference in their lives.